Home

 Warner brothers studio

 MultiTrack 1000 is manufactured from virgin polypropylene in state-of-the-art facilities.
-It has been designed to offer optimum performance per unit weight giving the required mechanical robustness and excellent hydraulic properties required for separation and filtration applications.
-It’s high elongation at break also offers greater resistance to installation damage than woven geotextiles.
+It has been designed to offer optimum performance per unit weight, giving the required mechanical robustness and excellent hydraulic properties required for separation and filtration applications.
+Its high elongation at break also offers greater resistance to installation damage than woven geotextiles.

 Related case studies